 Higher product quality: A product that is both user-centred and production-ready is convincing across the board.
 It works better, feels better and lasts longer.

-Another advantage of the integrated approach is prototyping.
-In our own prototype production, we can quickly make ideas tangible.
-This allows you to test at an early stage whether a design works and what it feels like.
-This iterative way of working combines conceptual product design with the feasibility review of industrial design.
+Another advantage of the integrated approach becomes apparent in prototyping.
+In our own prototype manufacturing, we can make ideas tangible quickly.
+This allows early testing of whether a design works and how it feels.
+This iterative way of working connects conceptual product design with the feasibility validation of industrial design.

 The boundaries between industrial design and product design are becoming increasingly blurred.
 New technologies such as 3D printing, generative AI and digital twins are fundamentally changing both disciplines.

-Additive manufacturing enables complex geometries that could not be produced in the past.
-This gives designers new freedom, but also requires new knowledge about these manufacturing processes.
-Suddenly, forms are possible that were previously unthinkable, which challenges classic industrial design.
+Additive manufacturing enables complex geometries that were previously impossible to produce.
+This opens up new freedoms for designers, but also requires new knowledge of these manufacturing processes.
+Suddenly, forms are possible that were previously unthinkable - challenging classical industrial design.

-sustainability becomes a central design criterion.
-Designers today have to think about the entire product life cycle: material origin, energy consumption in production, use phase and recyclability.
-This requires a holistic perspective that combines both disciplines.
+Sustainability is becoming a central design criterion.
+Designers today must think about the entire product lifecycle: material origin, energy consumption in production, the use phase, and recyclability.
+This requires a holistic perspective that unites both disciplines.

-digitization fundamentally changes the way we work.
+Digitization is fundamentally changing the way designers work.
 Virtual reality makes it possible to experience designs before the first prototype is built.
-Simulation software digitally tests loads and material behavior.
-This speeds up the design process and makes it more precise at the same time.
+Simulation software tests loads and material behavior digitally.
+This accelerates the design process and simultaneously makes it more precise.

-One particularly exciting trend is the circular economy.
-Products are no longer thought of linearly (produce, use, throw away), but circularly.
-This means that every component must be able to be returned to circulation at the end of its life.
-Designers today have to think about dismantling and recycling.
-This is where industrial design and product design completely merge, because it is about user-centered design AND production-oriented construction AND sustainable choice of materials.
+A particularly compelling trend is the circular economy.
+Products are no longer conceived linearly (produce, use, discard) but circularly.
+This means every component must be able to re-enter the cycle at the end of its life.
+Designers today must already think about disassembly and reuse.
+Here, industrial design and product design merge completely - it is about user-centered design AND manufacturing-appropriate construction AND sustainable material selection.

-After all these explanations, we come to a surprising conclusion: The conceptual distinction between industrial design and product design is often irrelevant in everyday work.
-Rather, it is crucial that all relevant aspects are taken into account:
+After all of these explanations, we arrive at a surprising insight: the terminological distinction between industrial design and product design is often secondary in day-to-day work.
+What matters is that all relevant aspects are addressed:

 • Does the design team understand the needs of users?

-• Do designers know the possibilities and limits of manufacturing?
+• Do the designers know the capabilities and limitations of manufacturing?

-• Does the product fit the brand strategy?
+• Does the product align with the brand strategy?

-A good design team masters all of these dimensions, regardless of whether the business card says “industrial designer” or “product designer.”
-At PROJEKTER, we work with a team that can do both and sets the appropriate priorities depending on the project phase.
+A good design team masters all of these dimensions, regardless of whether the business card reads "industrial designer" or "product designer".
+At PROJEKTER, we work with a team that can do both – and sets the appropriate emphases depending on the project phase.

-Industrial design and product design are not opposites, but two sides of the same coin.
-Industrial design brings technical know-how and manufacturing expertise, and product design brings a user-centered perspective and conceptual strength.
-The best results are achieved where both approaches merge.
+Industrial design and product design are not opposites – they are two sides of the same coin.
+Industrial design brings the technical know-how and manufacturing expertise; product design brings the user-centered perspective and conceptual strength.
+The best results emerge where both approaches converge.

-For companies that want to develop new products, this means: Look for partners who understand both worlds.
-Who not only deliver beautiful designs, but can also bring them into production.
-Who know your production, understand your processes and yet think innovatively.
+For companies looking to develop new products, this means: seek partners who understand both worlds.
+Those who not only deliver beautiful concepts but can also bring them into production.
+Who know your manufacturing environment, understand your processes, and still think innovatively.

 With over 20 years of experience and more than 800 developed products We have learned at PROJEKTER: The most successful projects are those in which we take on both perspectives right from the start.
 Where we don't just ask “What should it look like?” , but also “How do we build it?”
 And where we don't just ask “How do we make it?” , but also “What does it feel like for the user?”

-It is precisely this combination that makes the difference between a good and a great product.
-And in the end, that is the only distinction that really counts.
+Precisely this combination makes the difference between a good and a great product.
+And ultimately, that is the only distinction that truly counts.

 When should I hire an industrial design agency?

-Industrial design development describes the entire process from the initial idea to the production-ready product.
-It includes market and user analysis, conceptual design phase, 3D modelling, prototype construction, production-specific detailing and support up to series production.
+Industrial design development describes the entire process from the first idea to the series-ready product.
+It encompasses market and user analysis, the conceptual design phase, 3D modeling, prototype construction, manufacturing-appropriate detailing, and support through to series production.

-A professional industrial design development process always integrates engineering know-how so that the final product is not only visually convincing, but can also be implemented economically and technically.
+A professional industrial design development process always integrates engineering know-how, so that the final product convinces not only aesthetically, but is also technically and economically feasible.

 Philippe Lingott, CEO und Strategic Designer bei PROJEKTER Industrial Design